Ghana water polo grows as sport looks for more diversity - WHIZ News

 It was “enthusiastic confusion,” he said.
 And the caps — which have protective cups that go over a player’s ears — well, they were particularly amusing.

-“Somebody said, ‘Oh, water brassiere, thank you very much,’ a water bra,” a chuckling Prince said.
+“Somebody said, ‘Oh, water brassiere, thank you very much,’ a water bra,” a chuckling Asante said.

 Growing up in Coronado, California, he was often the only Black face in the pool or his classes.
 He went in search of a water polo that looked more like him, and found it in the waters of his father’s homeland.